Home » Hunting Dogs » The Five Mental States of Dogs in Training

-The mental state of you and your bird dog can make the difference between success and failure in training.
+The mental state of you and your dog can make the difference between success and failure in dog training

 If you have ever owned and trained a hunting dog you know far too well that every dog has its day.
 Why suddenly is my dog starting to refuse, avoid or ignore my commands?
 Why does he act confused, refusing a drill he has done successfully a thousand times?
 Why is it that one day no matter what I try I can’t get through to my dog — followed by a day of progress and understanding?
 It may be less about what they know and more about trust in you.
 Consider your own emotional state and the effects it’s having on your dog’s state of mind.
 Are you calm?
 If not, your dog knows it before you do.
 In training, dogs transfer from one state of mind to the next quickly, and too often, without us even noticing.
 We are forced to alter our training tone and attitude moment by moment to contend with internal variables over which we have little to no control whatsoever.

 The first thing we need to do is to be able to recognize and understand what mental states dogs go through and how they affect learning.
 There are basically five different mental states that we need to be mindful of while training.
 A dog has the potential to present a mental state of calm, alert, alarm, fear or terror.
 We often deal with the calm, alert and even the alarmed dog in our normal training.
 However, fear and terror is something we hope to avoid altogether.
 Understand, dogs can transition quickly through any or all of these emotional states given the level of stress they are experiencing at any given moment.